 - 1. Disengage the PTO, engage the parking brake and turn off the engine. - 2.
-There are three (3) nuts on the linkage rod.
+There are three nuts (B, Figure 30) on the linkage rod.
 The first two are to be used together to turn the rod and the third (towards the front of the machine) is used to lock the rod in place.
-Loosen the jam nut that locks against the ball joint (B, Figure 29) and turn the linkage rod (A) to adjust.
-If the machine creeps forward, turn the rod CLOCKWISE (while standing at the rear of the machine, facing forward), if the machine creeps backward, turn the rod COUNTER-CLOCK-WISE. - 3.
+Loosen the jam nut that locks against the ball joint (B, Figure 30) and turn the linkage rod (A) to adjust.
+If the machine creeps forward, turn the rod CLOCKWISE (while standing at the rear of the machine, facing forward), if the machine creeps backward, turn the rod COUNTER-CLOCKWISE. - 3.
 Lock the jam nut (B) against the ball joint when neutral is achieved.